 Below you will find 7 tips on how to do speed optimization to improve the page loading time on your Shopify store.

-I hope that you can get the loading time of your store under the 3 seconds with these tips!
+I hope that you can get the loading time of your store under three seconds with these tips!

 However, you should know that doing speed optimization for your Shopify store isn't a one time job.

-If you really want your store to become faster and faster, then you need to keep tweaking and tweaking new stuff every day, week or maybe every month.
+If you really want your store to become faster, you need to keep tweaking new stuff every day, week or maybe every month.

 1. Image optimization